ematsumiya/ksmbd-tools/README.md

 # update the password of a user in the default user database
 # `--password' can be used to give the password instead of prompting
-sudo ksmbd.adduser --update-user=MyUser --password=MyNewPassword
+sudo ksmbdctl user update MyUser -p MyNewPassword

 # delete a user from the default user database
-sudo ksmbd.adduser --del-user=MyUser
+sudo ksmbdctl user delete MyUser

 # utilities notify ksmbd of changes by sending SIGHUP to the manager process
 # you can do this manually as well when you have e.g. edited the config file
 sudo ksmbd.control --reload

 # toggle debug printing of the `all' component
-sudo ksmbd.control --debug=all
+sudo ksmbdctl daemon debug all

 # some config file changes require restarting ksmbd
-# restarting ksmbd means you run `ksmbd.mountd' again after you shut it down
+# restarting ksmbd means you run `ksmbdctl daemon start' again after you shut
+# it down

 # shutdown the user and kernel mode daemons
-sudo ksmbd.control --shutdown
+sudo ksmbdctl daemon shutdown

 # remove the kernel module
 sudo modprobe -r ksmbd